Amos Brearly

 Amos Brearly is a fictional character from the British television soap opera Emmerdale, played by Ronald Magill.
 He made his first appearance during the serial's debut episode on 16 October 1972.
 Amos ran The Woolpack pub and was the village gossip.
 A double act was later formed between Amos and Henry Wilks (Arthur Pentelow), which lasted for 19 years.
 Amos became known for his bushy sideburns and catchphrase "Nay, Mr Wilks".
 Magill left the show in January 1991, but reprised the role for several brief appearances until July 1995.

-Development
+Creation and development

 Amos is one of Emmerdales original characters conceived by creator Kevin Laffan.
 He was known for his bushy sideburns, which were the result of Magill having rushed to the audition from playing an Edwardian character in a stage play.
 He thought he would be asked to shave the sideburns if he secured the part, but the producer told him they were ideal for the part and to keep them.
 At the beginning of the serial, Amos is the landlord of The Woolpack pub.
 Anthony Hayward described him as having a "dour manner and pernickety ways."
 Magill saw himself in his character, although he admitted that he was more of "a city slicker".
 He also said Amos was the village gossip and a loner.
 This changed with the introduction of Henry Wilks (Arthur Pentelow), who formed a comic double act with Amos for 19 years.
 Magill explained: